 |Wearing schedule is simple, and no calendar reminders are needed.
 Cleaning or discarding daily lenses must be done each night.||Need calendar reminders about when to remove and disinfect your lenses|

 |Available for a wide range of vision conditions||Available for a wide range of vision conditions|

 Bring Your Book Close to Your Eyes Again!

 Are you tired of holding books and restaurant menus far from your eyes in order to see the words, but you don't want to put on reading glasses?
-We offer many types of presbyopia treatment at Corktown Eyecare; schedule an appointment for an eye exam and to find out if you're a good candidate for multifocal contact lenses in Downtown Toronto.
+We offer many types of presbyopia treatment at Corktown Eyecare; schedule an appointment for an eye exam and to find out if you're a good candidate for multifocal contact lenses in Toronto.

 At Corktown Eyecare, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
-Call us today: 647-694-7600 or book an appointment online to see one of our Downtown Toronto eye doctors.
+Call us today: 647-694-7600 or book an appointment online to see one of our Toronto eye doctors.